arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What are high-order functions?
 What are they useful for?
 Write one, in your preferred language.
 * Write a loop, then transform it into a recursive function, avoiding mutability.
 Discuss.
 * What does it mean when a language treats functions as first-class citizens?
+* Show me an example where an Anonymous Function can be useful

 ####[[↑]](#toc) <a name='databases'>Questions about Databases:</a>